Features

 - ▸Model-agnostic proxy -- provider config fully externalized in TOML

-- ▸Format translation -- typed Rust enums with From<T> for 4 API formats (12+ translation pairs)
+- ▸Format translation -- typed Go structs for 5 API formats (OpenAI, Anthropic, Google, Ollama, sglang)

 - ▸Circuit breaker per provider (Closed/Open/HalfOpen, exponential backoff)